Ecommerce is on the rise, but the growing competition is making it harder to stand out.

 The advantages of merchant cash advances

-- Quick access to the cash you need
+- Quick access to cash for your business

 - They are easy to apply for - you just need to send the last three months’ credit card statements